moliver28/research-handbook/content/handbook/engineering/development/sec/secure/dynamic-analysis.md

 Four weeks before the end of a fiscal quarter, our bot will automatically create an OKR planning issue for the group and schedule a calendar event.

 The group will get together two weeks before the next quarter begins to create and review [all OKRs for which the team will ultimately be responsible]((https://gitlab.com/gitlab-com/gitlab-OKRs/-/issues/?sort=created_date&state=opened&label_name%5B%5D=group%3A%3Adynamic%20analysis&first_page_size=20)).
-This includes reviewing all ancestor OKRs for the stage and up, creating or updating and new or existing OKRs with additional details, and assigning DRIs team each OKR to assist with health updates.
+This includes reviewing all ancestor OKRs for the stage and up, creating or updating any new or existing OKRs with additional details, and assigning DRIs to each OKR to assist with health updates.

 #### Important Links